vmware-tanzu/cartographer/rfc/rfc-0000-amend-options-matcher-context.md

 # Summary
 [summary]: #summary

 Amend the options matcher context as defined in the [template switching RFC](https://github.com/vmware-tanzu/cartographer/pull/75) to remove the 'workload' prefix from the object matcher.
+This was first proposed in [this discussion](https://github.com/vmware-tanzu/cartographer/pull/602#discussion_r808047234).

 # Motivation
 [motivation]: #motivation

+- Originally the workload prefix was included to leave room for other prefixes (such as params).
+However based on the direction from the [matchParams RFC](https://github.com/vmware-tanzu/cartographer/pull/618) this no longer makes sense.
+- Be as consistent as possible with our top level selectors

 # What it is